 Who Can Apply

-Applications may be submitted by Indian tribes, tribal organizations, and IHS federal facilities that currently operate one of the 11 IHS Youth Regional Treatment Centers.
+Applications may be submitted by Indian tribes, tribal organizations, and IHS federal facilities that currently operate 1 of the 12 IHS Youth Regional Treatment Centers.

 Alaska, Arizona, California, Nevada, New Mexico, North Carolina, Oklahoma, Oregon, South Dakota, Washington